-- 3.1 The Council's strategic approach to address the budget deficit is to align resources to Our City, Our Plan which was approved by Full Council on 2 March 2022. - 3.2 The plan continues to identify an overarching ambition that 'Wulfrunians will live longer healthier lives' delivered through six overarching priorities: - Strong families where children grow up well and achieve their full potential - Fulfilled lives for all with quality care for those that need it - Healthy, inclusive communities

-- Good homes in well-connected neighbourhoods - More local people into good jobs and training - Thriving economy in all parts of the city - 3.3 These priorities together with the associated key outcomes, objectives and activity form a framework to improve outcomes for local people and deliver our levelling up ambitions. - 3.4 Supporting the six overarching priorities are three cross cutting principles - Climate Conscious - Driven by Digital - Fair and Equal
+- 3.1 The Council's strategic approach to address the budget deficit is to align resources to Our City: Our Plan which was first approved by Council on 2 March 2022.
+To ensure that the Council's resources continue to be aligned to the needs and priorities of local people the plan has been refreshed and developed alongside the MTFS.
+The refreshed Our City: Our Plan is also scheduled to be considered by Cabinet on 22 February 2023 and Council on 1 March 2023. - 3.2 Our City: Our Plan sets out how the Council will continue to work alongside its local, regional, and national partners to improve outcomes for local people and is our strategic framework for levelling up. - 3.3 The plan continues to identify an overarching ambition that 'Wulfrunians will live longer healthier lives' delivered through six overarching priorities: - Strong families where children grow up well and achieve their full potential - Fulfilled lives for all with quality care for those that need it - Healthy, inclusive communities - Good homes in well-connected neighbourhoods - More local people into good jobs and training - Thriving economy in all parts of the city - 3.4 These priorities together with the associated key outcomes, objectives and activity form a framework to improve outcomes for local people and deliver our levelling up ambitions. - 3.5 Supporting the six overarching priorities are three cross cutting principles. - Climate Conscious - Driven by Digital - Fair and Equal